lyssphacker/ideas/surrealism-in-computing.md

-In computing often it is not clear whether something is a joke or a serious thing, artistic expression which reminds of a surrealism, or something done in full seriousness.
+In computing often it is not clear whether something is a joke or a serious thing, artistic expression which reminds of a surrealism, or something done in all seriousness.

 Manifestations of that kind:
 1. Jenkins - tweaking complex pipelines via **Web** UI is cool